CodyReichert/awesome-cl/README.md

 * [alien-works-delivery](https://github.com/borodust/alien-works-delivery) - WIP system for delivering Common Lisp applications as executable bundles.
 For now it only supports AppImage format for Linux and MSIX for Windows, but .APK for Android and later MacOSX and iOS bundle formats are planned too.

+See also:

-See also [asdf-sbcl](https://github.com/smashedtoatoms/asdf-sbcl), a plugin for the universal package manager.
+- [asdf-sbcl](https://github.com/smashedtoatoms/asdf-sbcl), a plugin for the universal package manager.
+- 📹 [this Youtube video](https://www.youtube.com/watch?v=lGS4sr6AzKw) (by 40ants, 2023) on how to use alien-works-delivery and linux-packaging.

 Machine Learning
 ================